kerezsiz42/scanner-operator2/README.md

 # ...
 ```

-Once the new `oapi.gen.go` file is created we can make use of these `structs` and methods in our implementation class.
-Go's type safety ensures that in our implementation all methods are defined in accordance with the generated `ServerInterface`.
-I case our implementation is incorrect the compiler wil show the type mismatch at `oapi.HandlerFromMux()` where the server implementation is used.
+Once the new `oapi.gen.go` file is created, we can make use of these `structs` and methods in our implementation class.
+Go's type safety ensures that in our implementation, all methods are defined in accordance with the generated `ServerInterface`.
+If our implementation is incorrect, the compiler will show a type mismatch at `oapi.HandlerFromMux()`, where the server implementation is used.

 ```go
 // internal/server/server.go